JasonJWilliamsNY/dnasubway_dev_documentation/step8.rst

        **How to use provided sample data**
-      In this guide, we will use a microbiome dataset (*"ubiome-test-data"*) collected from various water sources in Montana (down-sampled and de-identified).
-      Where appropriate, a note (in this orange colored backgroud) in the instructions will indicate which options to select to make use of this provided dataset.
+      In this guide, we will use a microbiome dataset (*"ubiome-test-data"*) collected from various water sources in Montana (down-sampled and de- identified).Where appropriate, a note (in this orange colored background) in the instructions will indicate which options to select to make use of this provided dataset.

 *DNA Subway Purple Line - Metadata file and Sequencing Prerequisites*